andygrove/datafusion-archive/README.md

 <img src="img/datafusion-logo.png" width="256" />

-DataFusion is an attempt at building a modern distributed compute platform in Rust, leveraging [Apache Arrow](https://arrow.apache.org/) as the memory model and execution engine.
+DataFusion is an attempt at building a modern distributed compute platform in Rust, leveraging [Apache Arrow](https://arrow.apache.org/) as the memory model.

 See my article [How To Build a Modern Distributed Compute Platform](https://andygrove.io/how_to_build_a_modern_distributed_compute_platform/) to learn about the design and my motivation for building this.
-The TL;DR is that this project is a great way to learn about building distributed systems but there are plenty of better choices if you need something mature and supported.
+The TL;DR is that this project is a great way to learn about building a query engine but this is quite early and not usable for any real world work just yet.

 # Status